advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 When you do this, the "I am" is meaningless, because one can not assume, without evidence, that the form of existence that I have is universal.

+This might seem a subtle technicality, but it is actually the major blockage metaphysically that prevents one to reason outside one's own mind.
+When one's own existence is without doubt, it can not be used to prove anything.
+Any theory requires axioms which are not tautological in logic.

 Now, I will go into more detail of why this "I am" is meaningless.

 "I think, therefore I am."